Rooted and Ruthless: Why Florida Mangroves Matter

 💔 What’s Threatening Florida Mangroves?

-- 🧪 Polluted runoff from lawns, roads, and farmland chokes root systems.
+- 🧪 Polluted runoff: Nutrient and chemical runoff from lawns, roads, and agriculture degrades water and chokes root systems, harming mangrove health and nearby seagrass beds.

 📸 Visual suggestion: Arching red mangroves, with a “Do Not Trim Without Permit” sign in foreground.